SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 3. Login to Cloud Foundry following the steps described in [Login to CF](../create-application/develop/README.md#login-to-cloud-foundry-in-sap-business-application-studio).

-### Expose HTML5 Applications in Launchpad
+### Integrate your HTML5 application with SAP Build Work Zone, standard edition

-In order that your HTML5 applications are visible to the Launchpad application, you have currently to add some information to the manifest.json file.
-This information is added automatically by the [Create Project from Template wizard](https://github.com/SAP-samples/cloud-extension-html5-sample/tree/mission/mission/create-application/develop#develop-the-application-from-project-template) if you have chosen **Yes** to add Fiori Launchpad Configuration.
+In order that your HTML5 applications are visible to the SAP Build Work Zone, standard edition, you have currently to add some information to the manifest.json file.
+This information is added automatically by the [Create Project from Template wizard](https://github.com/SAP-samples/cloud-extension-html5-sample/tree/mission/mission/create-application/develop#develop-the-application-from-project-template) if you have chosen **Yes** to add Work Zone (renamed from SAP Launchpad) Configuration.
 You can also add the code snippet in step 3 manually.
-The HTML5 applications you want to expose must be deployed to the same subaccount as the Launchpad.
+The HTML5 applications you want to expose must be deployed to the same subaccount as the SAP Build Work Zone service.

-For more information, check [Expose HTML5 Applications in Launchpad](https://help.sap.com/viewer/ad4b9f0b14b0458cad9bd27bf435637d/Cloud/en-US/3a0e6d6b791c4c2189f6a0a424188362.html).
+For more information, check [Run Applications in SAP Build Work Zone, standard edition](https://help.sap.com/docs/WZ_STD/8c8e1958338140699bd4811b37b82ece/490a93e539e445e6b4bf7a6e7a3f4874.html).

 1. Switch to the browser window with **SAP Business Application Studio** and open the Workspace containing your HTML5 project.